-Can a dish this simple, this rich in Omega-3s, this absolutely good-for-you, actually taste great?
+Can a recipe like Salmon with Spinach and Mustard Sauce be this simple, this rich in Omega-3s, this absolutely good-for-you, actually taste great?
 You bet!
 I’m inspired by the Mustard Museum in Mt.
 Horeb, Wisconsin, and its 4000 mustard collection: those people love! mustard.

 Preparation Time: 10 minutes